Darick Hall: Professional career

+Philadelphia Phillies

-Hall was selected in the 14th round of the 2016 Major League Baseball draft by the Philadelphia Phillies.
+The Philadelphia Phillies selected Hall in the 14th round, with the 407th overall pick, of the 2016 Major League Baseball draft.
 He was assigned to the short-season Williamsport Crosscutters after signing with the team.
-In 2017, Hall started the season with the Class A Lakewood BlueClaws and was named the South Atlantic League MVP after batting .272 with 28 doubles, 27 home runs, and 96 RBIs in 114 games.
-He was promoted to the Class A-Advanced Clearwater Threshers late in the season.
+In 2017, Hall started the season with the Single-A Lakewood BlueClaws and was named the South Atlantic League MVP after batting .272 with 28 doubles, 27 home runs, and 96 RBIs in 114 games.
+He was promoted to the High-A Clearwater Threshers late in the season.
 Hall started the 2018 season with Clearwater and slashed .277/.367/.538 over 48 games before being promoted to the Double-A Reading Fightin Phils.
 He returned to Reading for the 2019 season and was named an Eastern League All-Star after he batted .235 with 20 home runs and 67 RBIs.
 Hall did not play in a game in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
 He spent the 2021 season with the Triple-A Lehigh Valley IronPigs and hit for a .230 average with 41 extra-base hits and 60 RBIs.
 He returned to Lehigh Valley at the beginning of the 2022 season.

 Hall was promoted to the Phillies' major league roster on June 29, 2022.
 He made his debut that night against the Atlanta Braves, going 0-4 as the Phillies' designated hitter in a 4–1 loss.
 The following day, Hall recorded his first two Major League hits on a pair of home runs, helping the Phillies to a 14–4 win over Atlanta.
-Hall hit his third hit, and his third home run on July 1, 2022 off St. Louis Cardinals pitcher Miles Mikolas in a 5-3 victory.
+Hall hit his third hit, and his third home run on July 1, 2022, off St. Louis Cardinals pitcher Miles Mikolas in a 5–3 victory.
 He became one of 9 players in the expansion era to hit home runs for each of his first three hits.
 Hall slashed .250/.282/.522 with eight doubles and nine home runs in 41 games played during 2022.

+After Rhys Hoskins suffered a torn anterior cruciate ligament in spring training, Hall began the year as the Phillies' primary first baseman.
+After six games, Hall suffered a thumb injury during a slide against the New York Yankees.
+On April 12, it was announced that he would miss two months of action after undergoing surgery to repair the ulnar collateral ligament in his right thumb.
+Hall was activated from the injured list on June 19 and subsequently optioned to Triple–A Lehigh Valley.
+In 18 games for the Phillies in 2023, he batted .167/.196/.241 with one home run and three RBI.

+Hall was optioned to Triple–A Lehigh Valley to begin the 2024 season.
+In 80 games, he slashed .248/.324/.402 with 12 home runs and 56 RBI.
+On August 9, 2024, Hall was designated for assignment by the Phillies.
+He cleared waivers and was sent outright to Triple–A Lehigh Valley on August 11.
+Hall elected free agency following the season on November 4.